OpenBB-finance/agents-for-openbb/40-vanilla-agent-dashboard-widgets/README.md

-# 36 - Vanilla Agent Dashboard Widgets
+# 40 - Vanilla Agent Dashboard Widgets

-This example demonstrates a simple agent that receives the full list of widgets present on the current dashboard and passes that context directly to the LLM.
-The model decides which widget(s) to use and issues a function call accordingly.
+This example demonstrates a simple agent that lists all widgets available on the current dashboard, showing their metadata and parameters in a structured format.

 Key behaviors:

 - Exposes `agents.json` with `widget-dashboard-search` enabled so the Workspace sends dashboard widget metadata (as `widgets.secondary`, etc.).
-- If the user has selected primary widgets, the agent immediately issues a function call to fetch data for them.
-- Otherwise, the agent does not select widgets heuristically.
-It appends the full dashboard widget list to the prompt and instructs the LLM to respond with a `get_widget_data` JSON function call when needed.
-- Falls back to a plain LLM reply if no data is needed.
+- Lists all widgets from both explicit context (primary) and dashboard context (secondary).
+- Shows detailed widget information including:
+  - Widget metadata (name, description, ID, category, UUID)
+  - Parameters table with type, default, current values, options, and descriptions
+- Organizes dashboard widgets by tabs for better visibility.
+- Does NOT automatically fetch widget data - focuses purely on widget discovery and listing.

 ## Run locally